-When it comes to staying warm on the Appalachian Trail, there are two options: down or synthetic.
-Synthetic jackets tend to be more affordable, but they don’t offer the same compression in a backpack as a down jacket.
+There are two options for staying warm on the Appalachian Trail: down or synthetic.
+Synthetic jackets are more affordable, but they don’t offer the same compression in a backpack as a down jacket.

-If your hike is in a wet environment that should be a large part of the deciding factor when you choose between down or synthetic.
+If your hike is in a wet environment, that should be a large part of the deciding factor when you choose between down or synthetic.

 Down vs. Synthetic Jackets for Backpacking

 This battle is nearly as old as time; the largest part is firmly entrenched in down as the best choice for backpacking, typically due to being the lightest jacket.